MicrosoftDocs/dynamics-365-fraud-protection/content/search.md

 [!include [preview banner](includes/preview-banner.md)]

-**Transaction search** enables you to search and find transactions in Dynamics 365 Fraud Protection based on speficic filter values.
+**Transaction search** enables you to search and find transactions in Dynamics 365 Fraud Protection based on specific filter values.
 You can then view, export, and interact with those transactions.

 For example, you can find all of the transactions associated with the email address "user@contoso.com".
 Then, you can view detailed information about each transaction such as risk score, user information, device information, and more.
 Finally, you can add elements of the transactions to support lists and apply a status such as **Block** to "user@contoso.com".